DMClVG/Toy/docs/reference_plugins.md

 ## Insert(i, x)

-This function inserts the value of x at the index i, shifting the remaining elements up 1 index.
+This function inserts the value of "x" at the index "i", shifting the remaining elements up 1 index.

 ## Delete(i)

-This function deletes the value at the index i, shifting the remianing elements down 1 index.
+This function deletes the value at the index "i", shifting the remianing elements down 1 index.

+## ContainsValue(x)

+This function returns true if the array contains the value of "x".

+## Every(cb(x))

+This function calls "cb" once for every element in the array, with that element passed in as "x".
+If any call to "cb" returns false, then the function exits early and returns false.
+Otherwise the function returns true.

+## Any(cb(x))

+This function calls "cb" once for every element in the array, with that element passed in as "x".
+If any call to "cb" returns true, then the function exits early and returns true.
+Otherwise the function returns false.

+## Filter(cb(x))

+This function calls "cb" once for every element in the array, with that element passed in as "x".
+This returns a new array instance that contains every element for which the call to "cb" returned true.

+## ForEach(cb(x))

+This function calls "cb" once for every element in the array, with that element passed in as "x".

+## Map(cb(x))

+This function calls "cb" once for every element in the array, with that element passed in as "x".
+It returns a new array instance with the result of each call to "cb" as it's elements.

+## Reduce(default, cb(acc, x))

+This function calls "cb" once for every element in the array, with that element passed in as "x", and the value of the previous call passed in as "acc".
+For the first call to "cb", "default" is used for "acc".

+## Concat(x)

+This function requires an array instance as "x".
+This function returns a new array instance which contains the contents of the current array followed by the contents of "x".

+## Clear()

+This function removes the contents of the array instance, leaving an empty array.

+## Equals(x)

+This function requires an array instance as "x".
+It returns false if the current array and "x" have a different number of elements.
+Then, it iterates over each pair of elements from the current array and "x" and compares them, returning false on the first mismatch found.
+Otherwise it returns true.

 ## ToString()